fredericaltorres/JSonQueryRunTime/README.md

 ```
 ### Query Samples

-`n = 1 AND s = "string" AND b = true` returns true if the json properties match each expression
+`n = 1 AND s = "string" AND b = true`
+returns true if the JSON properties match each expression

 **Operator supported:**